tensorflow/community/rfcs/20181016-replicator.md

 ### Naming questions
 *   What should the `extended` property and class be called?
 “Advanced” is the other strong contender.
 Some other candidates we discussed: internal, complex, expert, framework, platform, custom, extra, extras, core, supplementary, additional, auxiliary, special, secondary, specialized, all, full, complete, extended, detail.
 *   Alternate names for `InputReplicationMode`? `InputPipelineMode`? `InputMode`?
 Relatedly, is `SINGLE` a good name for the case where there is one input pipeline?
 We can call it `NONE` but that doesn’t work as an `InputPipelineMode` or `InputMode`.
+*   “worker” as defined in this document is confusing, and potentially conflicts with the TF worker task concept.
+Should we use a different name for this concept, or should we re-define this concept?

 ### Other questions:
 *   How would we handle configuring the session options according to the strategy in eager execution?
 *   Can we keep type annotations in code for documentation purposes (but turn off type checking)?
 *   ([From Karmel’s comment](https://github.com/tensorflow/community/pull/25#discussion_r228659379)) Keras supports DistStrat natively, but we have also discussed the fact that the inclusion of DistStrat in compile/fit limits our ability to handle, say, model parallelism or very large models.
 Is there an intersection of Keras and DS API that allows for model parallelism/more complicated use semantics without requiring too much from the Keras user?